lord-tupe/sonic-systems-lab-cyber-folio/README.md

-# Atupele Nathan Mkagula — Portfolio
+# Atupele Nathan Mkagula — sonic-systems-lab-cyber-folio

 Personal portfolio for **Atupele Nathan Mkagula**, a Cybersecurity Practitioner, IT Consultant, Customer Support Specialist at betPawa, and Systems Thinker based in Malawi.